mpturschwell/Seagrass_pressures_risk/README.md

 # About
-This repository hosts the R scripts and data to run Bayesian ordinal regression models in brms, create figures, sensitivity analysis and run risk predictions.
+This repository hosts the R scripts to run Bayesian ordinal regression models in brms, create figures, sensitivity analysis and run risk predictions.
 Please email m.turschwell@griffith.edu.au for any questions.

+Data is stored at .....

 ### Anthropogenic pressures and life-history predict trajectories of seagrass meadow extent at a global scale
 doi: